youssefelouazzani/ada-template-website/starting_website.md

 # Introduction:

-Everyone loves movies!
-They provide entertainment and escape from the stresses of daily life, and it's no surprise that the movie industry plays a significant role in the global entertainment market.
-In fact, the global box office was worth $42.2 billion in 2019, showing the huge demand for movies and the potential for financial success.
+Movies provide an escape from reality and are loved by everyone.
+It's no surprise that the movie industry is a major player in the global entertainment market, with the global box office worth a whopping $42.2 billion in 2019.
 But what makes a movie financially successful?
-Is it the duration of the movie, the presence of certain actors and their notoriety, the genre it belongs to, or the budget dedicated to the movie?
-In this data story, we aim to use a data-driven approach to uncover the factors that contribute to a movie's financial profitability.
-To do this, we will analyze a subset of movies that were released in the US between 1980 and 2010, using the CMU Movies dataset and enriching it with data from Wikidata, TMDb, and IMDb.
-By measuring the success of a movie using the Profit feature, defined as the difference between the revenue and the budget, we will reveal the key factors that can drive the financial success of a movie.
+Is it the length of the film, the star power of the actors, the genre, or the budget?
+In this data story, we will explore these questions using data from a subset of movies released in the US between 1980 and 2010.
+We'll be using the CMU Movies dataset and supplementing it with additional data from Wikidata, TMDb, and IMDb.
+By measuring the financial success of a movie using the profit feature (defined as the difference between revenue and budget) and the return on investement feature, we hope to uncover the key factors that drive a movie's profitability.

 # The dataset:

 The CMU movies dataset appears to contain information about movies, including metadata such as the movie's Wikipedia and Freebase IDs, name, release date, box office revenue, runtime, languages, countries, and genres.
 We augmented it with additional data from external sources.
 This included movie ratings from IMDB and budget and revenue data from wikidata and TMDb.
 These data sources were scraped in order to obtain budget and revenue information for movies from the United States.
 Which will be then used to understand the financial success of the movies in the dataset.

-Before analyzing the data, Some preprocessing steps to ensure that the data was clean and ready for analysis.
-This included checking for missing values and dropping movies or actors with missing data.
+Before analyzing the data, some preprocessing steps were necessary to ensure that the data was clean and ready for analysis.
+When we talk about financial success, the first problem that comes to mind is inflation.

-Once everything is set up, in order to homogenise all our financial data values according to inflation over the year.
 Inflation is an important factor to consider when analyzing financial data, especially when comparing data from different time periods.
 This is because inflation can affect the value of money over time, making it difficult to accurately compare financial data from different periods without taking it into account.

 ![Inflation](inflation_hausse.jpg)